 #2 Get your employees involved

 Shake things up and host a company-wide day of service by all signing up for the same volunteer opportunity.
 Enlist your employees to help plant trees, clean up a public space, or bring food to a local food bank or homeless shelter.
-These are all great ways to create a positive impact and establish a stronger social connection among your community.
-No matter what cause you decide to support, your employees will appreciate the change of pace, and they'll respect your commitment to giving back to your community.
+These are all great ways to create a positive impact and establish a stronger social connection in your community.
+No matter what cause you decide to support, your team members will appreciate the change of pace, and they'll respect your commitment to giving back to your community.

 Setting up a company-wide blood donation event is a great way to augment corporate contributions and raise morale.
 Blood is essential for everything from natural disaster response to chronic disease treatment - and the need for blood is constant.